Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

   { baz }
 ```

-This check is a stronger version of <#unused-private-function-variant> and should only be emitted if <#unused-function-variant> has not previously been emitted for this function variant.
+This check is a stronger version of <#unused-private-function-variant> and should only be emitted if <#unused-private-function-variant> has not previously been emitted for this function variant.

 ### Calling a function before definition {.e}
 A function is used before it has been defined or after it has been undefined.